 Ross’ research has dealt with several themes:

 (1) The Development of Early American Law in a Comparative Context: He is currently working on: The Beginnings of American Law: A Comparative History (under contract, Yale University Press) (with Steven Wilf).
 The book examines the origins of American law (c.1600-1820) with one eye on the Spanish New World empire and the other eye on British Ireland.
 The comparative approach can particularly illuminate how America came to see itself as a law-centered society.
 Central to this project is the notion of legal pluralism and the legal relations of settlers and indigenous peoples.
 Ross has explored both of these themes in edited volumes.
 With Brian Owensby, he has co-edited, Justice in a New World: Negotiating Legal Intelligibility in British, Iberian, and Indigenous America, 1600-1825: The Challenge of Legal Intelligibility (in press, forthcoming from NYU Press in 2017).
 The volume considers how, in British and Iberian America, settler law and its associated notions of justice became intelligible to indigenous peoples, and vice versa.
-Before colonists and natives could meaningfully try to learn from, outmaneuver, resist, or accommodate each other, they had to grasp something of their interlocutors’ legal principles and conceptions of justice.
-Growing intelligibility was not only pragmatically useful; it invited debates about the meaning of justice within one’s own community.
+Before colonists and Natives could meaningfully try to learn from, outmaneuver, resist, or accommodate each other, they had to grasp something of their interlocutors’ legal principles and conceptions of justice.
 Ross has co-edited with Lauren Benton a volume of essays, entitled, Legal Pluralism and Empires, 1500-1850 (NYU Press, July 2013).
 This project illuminates the meaning and provenance of the concept of legal pluralism.
 And it explores how the legal pluralism so marked in overseas European empires influenced claims about sovereignty, the role of conquered subjects and religious minorities, and the development of inter-imperial relations.